-- Use everyday activities such as putting away the shopping and sorting the laundry as occasions to chat. - Respond to her chatter instead of correcting her errors. - Set up a daily routine of looking at picture books together and talking about the pictures, rather than just asking: "Where's the -" or "What's that?" questions. - Have exploratory conversations where they elaborate on what she says.
+- Respond to her chatter instead of correcting her errors. - Set up a daily routine of looking at picture books together and talking about the pictures, rather than just asking: "Where's the -" or "What's that?" questions. - Have exploratory conversations where they elaborate on what she says.
 For example, by talking about why a character does something and how he feels before and after.